Regaining consciousness and creativity as a mindset for positive change.

 The Corporate/Consumer Disconnect

-When Marks & Spencer's ‘Cauliflower Steaks’ were launched in early 2018, I felt it marked a major milestone in how everyday people are perceived by the larger corporations.
+When Marks & Spencer's ‘Cauliflower Steaks’ were launched in early 2018, I felt it marked a major milestone in how everyday people can be perceived by the larger corporations.

 Marks & Spencer, a British multinational retailer selling clothing, homeware and high quality food products for over a hundred and thirty years, presented us with a product comprising two slices of cauliflower, a lemon and herb drizzle, in plastic wrap, on a black plastic tray, as yet another ‘quick and convenient’ solution to our busy lives.